I live in a small desert town. There is the Truckee river, but that is a big problem for us downstream.

-“Hey Ma, look at me” as my son held his breathe and ducked into the water of the 3 x 10-foot pool I bought last year.
-I looked at the pool and I looked at the old pool box that was still using for odds and ends.
+“Hey, Ma, look at me” as my son held his breathe and ducked into the water of the 3 x 10-foot pool I bought last year.
+I looked at the pool and I looked at the old pool box that was still used for odds and ends.

 I quickly recalled watching ‘Hotel Rwanda’ about the civil war in Uganda in 1994.
 The Hotel used their pool water for cooking and feeding their guests during the long weeks/months of power outages due to the war.

-There was my thousand gallons of water, right in front of me.
+There were my thousand gallons of water, right in front of me.
 I ran to the computer and bought a second one.

 Yes, there are concerns.
 When the power goes out, the filter will not work, so someone would have to move the water around with the pool cleaner a few times a day.